chingu-voyages/v9-geckos-team-19/README.md

 # City Scope

 ## Overview
-This app was created to provide basic information about major cities to potential movers.
+This React app was created to provide basic information about major cities to potential movers.
 The information about these major cities is pulled from the [Teleport City API](https://developers.teleport.org/api/)

 ## Features